DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 #### Uses of Middleware
 * Handle the action
 * Dispatch new action (i.e create a side-effect such as making an API Call)
-* Log the action to the console / inside the browser by using **redux-dev-extension** tool.
+* Log the action to the console / inside the browser by using **redux-dev-extention** tool.

 ⚠️ Note
 * Middlewares are used to enable advanced functionality in a redux store that would not be possible with just a reducer alone.